-In order to better investigate the energy storage mechanism of NF1.0C@CN electrode, the relationship between the reaction current (i) and the scan rate (v) of the anode and cathode peaks was obtained according to the CV diagram:
+To further investigate the energy storage mechanism of the NF1.0C@CN electrode, the relationship between the reaction current (i) and the scan rate (v) of the anode and cathode peaks was obtained using the CV diagram:

 i=a×vb (4)

 where a and b are constant, and b stands for the charge storage kinetics. b represents the slope of log(v) vs log(i).
-Apparently, the values of b are chosen as 0.5 and 1.0, b = 0.5 indicates a diffusion-controlled process, and b = 1.0 indicates capacitive-limited process.
-As shown in Fig. 5c, the b values of NF1.0C@CN for the anodic and cathodic peak current are calculated to be 0.6614 and 0.5119, respectively, which indicates that the charging and discharging process of NF1.0C@CN has both battery-type diffusion controlled and capacitive-type surface controlled kinetic behavior.
+A value for b can be of 0.5 and 1.0, where b = 0.5 indicates a diffusion-controlled process, and b = 1.0 indicates capacitive-limited process.
+As shown in Fig. 5c, the b values of NF1.0C@CN for the anodic and cathodic peak current were calculated to be 0.6614 and 0.5119, respectively, which indicates that the charging and discharging process of NF1.0C@CN had both battery-type diffusion controlled and capacitive-type surface controlled kinetic behavior.

-The contribution ratio of capacitive and diffusive to the total charge storage could be ascertained calculated based on CV curves according to the following equation, in which, k1v stands for the capacitive controlled current and k1v1/2 represents diffusion control process:
+The contribution ratio of capacitive and diffusive behavior to the total charge storage could be calculated based on CV curves according to the following equation, in which, k1v stands for the capacitive controlled current and k1v1/2 represents a diffusion controlled process:

 i(V)=k1v+k2v1/2 (5)

 To facilitate analysis, Eq.
-(5) can also be converted as
+(5) can also be converted to: